arashasg/BFS-using-PySpark-and-Map-Reduce/README.md

 ### implementation

-In this mini-project, I implemented BFS using PySpard and the MapReduce technique.
+In this mini-project, I implemented BFS using PySpark and the MapReduce technique.
 This code will do one parallel step of BFS.
 At the end of each round, we'll have the correct distance for each node within the k steps of the start node, plus its adjacency list.